Pernille Bronken Eidesen with AB-201 biology students, August 2010. Photo: Steve Coulson/UNIS

 Climate change biology

-Climate change in the Arctic is fast and severe.
-Global warming leads to reduced sea ice cover, and on land the timing of melt and amount of snow-cover is altered.
-Understanding how these changes impact the structure and function of Arctic ecosystems is urgent and of high importance.
+Climate change in the Arctic is rapid, especially so in the Svalbard region.
+Global warming and Atlantification leads to reduced sea ice cover in the sea while on land the timing of the melt and distribution, form and quantity of snow-cover is altered.

-The theme is intimately linked to understanding seasonality and inter-annual variability as well as the processes that shape the Arctic ecosystem of today, and will provide an arena for cross-disciplinary excellence in collaboration with other UNIS departments.
+Capitalizing on the unique locality of UNIS, we aim to closely monitor these rapid changes and study how they impact the structure and function of Arctic ecosystems.
+This theme is intimately linked to understanding seasonality and inter-annual variability as well as the processes shaping Arctic ecosystems of today and tomorrow.
+This theme also provides an arena for cross-disciplinary excellence in collaboration with other UNIS departments.

 Seasonal ecology

-The Arctic is characterized by extreme annual variations in light; from complete darkness in winter to 24 hours of sunlight in summer.
+The Arctic is characterized by extreme annual variations in light and temperature; from complete darkness and sub-zero temperatures in winter to 24 hours of sunlight and above zero temperatures in summer.